 Are you searching for dog rescues in Florida?
-If you are, we thank you.
-Maybe you found yourself with some extra time on your hands and would like to volunteer and lend a helping hand to some organizations in need and, at the same time, receive heaps of doggy love.
-If you are looking for a dedicated, loving dog rescue in Florida, we’re happy to share with you some of our favorites.
+If you are, thank you!
+Maybe you found yourself with some extra time on your hands and would like to volunteer.
+Maybe you’re looking to foster a dog in need until he’s permanently placed.
+Or maybe you’re looking for a new addition to your family – a lifetime companion!

 Before scrolling down this list of dog rescues in Florida, you can check out these other recommendations from our team at We Love Doodles: Best Doberman Rescues in Florida and Best Pitbull Rescues in Florida.